Jefferson Salamander Environmental DNA Study

 Going where no consultant has gone before: using eDNA to monitor aquacultureTraditionally, if you wanted to sample aquacultures, you’d be collecting multiple litres of water samples.
 It takes time, money, and effort to collect and handle all of that water.
 With eDNA, that’s been replaced by a single filter—smaller than a coffee filter.
 Read More

 Disrupting species identification: eDNA and identifying organisms in the fieldSome conventional species identification relies only on visual categorization.
 This can be troublesome with similar-looking species or incomplete specimens.
-Partnering with the University of Guelph to develop eDNA techniques as well as a pocket lab that brings testing the field, Mary Murdoch is pioneering this technology.
+Partnering with the University of Guelph to develop eDNA techniques as well as a pocket lab that brings testing to the field, Mary Murdoch is pioneering this technology.
 Read More

 We're better together